melineab/convolution/readme.txt

 * Files must be in .json or .txt format.
-  If it is a .txt file, the matrix must be in square brackets.
+  If it is a .txt file, each value must be on a new line.
-  Each layer of the matrix must start on a new line, be in square brackets and separated by a comma.
-  Each row of the matrix must be written on a new line in square brackets.
+  The first row is the number of layers, the second is the number of rows, third is the number of columns.
+  The rest are components of a given matrix.

    Eexample of 2 layer 3D matrix (2x3x3):

-                         [
-            first layer   [
-                           [1, 1, 1],
-                           [2, 2, 2],
-                           [3, 3, 3]
-                          ],
-           second layer   [
+   2   <---- layer
-                           [1, 1, 1],
-                           [2, 2, 2],
-                           [3, 3, 3]
-                          ]
-                         ]
+   3   <---- row
+   3   <---- column
+   11
+   12
+   13
+   11
+   12
+   13
+   11
+   12
+   13
+   21
+   22
+   23
+   21
+   22
+   23
+   21
+   22
+   23